gorodulin/alias_callable/README.md

 Choose `dry-auto_inject` if you need true dependency _injection_ with container-managed dependencies.
 Choose `alias_callable` if you want simpler hardcoded dependencies without constructor modifications.

-## Error Handling
+## Load-Time Errors for Missing Classes

-If a referenced class doesn't exist, you'll get an error at load time:
+If a referenced class doesn't exist, you'll get an error _at load time_:

 ```ruby
 class MyClass